Senate leaders reach agreement on impeachment trial rules - Local News 8

 Both Trump’s lawyers and the House managers exchanged another round of pretrial legal briefs on Monday ahead of the beginning of the trial, in what amounted to a preview of the arguments that senators will hear on the floor in the coming days.

-The House managers will begin their presentation at noon ET Wednesday, with up to 16 hours to make their case to the Senate.
-Then Trump’s lawyers will have the same amount of time, followed by a session in which senators can ask questions to both legal teams, just like in previous impeachment trials, Schumer said Monday.
+The House managers will begin their presentation at noon ET Wednesday, with up to 16 hours to make their case to the Senate over two days.
+Then Trump’s lawyers will have two days to give their presentation, followed by a session in which senators can ask written questions to both legal teams read by the presiding judge, just like in previous impeachment trials, Schumer said Monday.

-At the request of the managers, there would be an option to hold a debate and vote on calling witnesses.
-And at the request of Trump’s attorney David Schoen, an observant Jew, there would be no trial proceedings during the Sabbath, after 5 p.m.
-ET, on Friday through Saturday.
-Then the trial would reconvene on Sunday afternoon.
+At the request of the managers, there will be an option to hold a debate and vote on calling witnesses.
+Trump’s attorney David Schoen, an observant Jew, had originally requested there be no trial proceedings during the Sabbath, after 5 p.m.
+ET, on Friday through Saturday but withdrew that request later Monday evening.

 When the trial begins, the House impeachment managers intend to make their case both to the public and the 100 senators who are jurors for the trial that Trump is responsible for last month’s deadly riot at the US Capitol.
 They’ve been diligently preparing a presentation for when the trial gets underway Tuesday, relying on the hours of video footage available from January 6 to try to illustrate in visceral detail how the rioters were incited by Trump and his months of lies that the election was stolen from him.